ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/headings.md

 * {@link features/indent Block indentation}  &ndash; Set indentation for text blocks such as paragraphs or lists.
 * {@link features/lists Lists}  &ndash; Organize your content better with ordered and unordered list you can style.
 * {@link features/remove-format Remove format} &ndash; Easily clean basic text formatting.
+* {@link features/autoformat Autoformatting} &ndash; Add formatting elements as you type with Markdown code.

 ## Configuration